 - ENGL 1F91 English Literature: Tradition and Innovation provides a survey of English Literature from the Medieval Period to the present; it will be taught by Dr Mathew Martin, who also serves as Director of the PhD Program in Interdisciplinary Humanities;

 - ENGL 1F95 Literature in English: Forms, Themes, and Approaches focusses primarily on texts from the nineteenth- and twentieth- century; it will be taught by Dr James Allard, current Chair of the Department;

-- WRDS 1F90 Writing, Rhetoric, and Discourse Studies: An Introduction explores histories and theories of rhetoric and writing as well as writing practices in different media and for different audiences and will be taught by Dr Gale Coskan-Johnson and Dr Rob Alexander; both have been instrumental in developing the new Honours degree in Writing, Rhetoric, and Discourse Studies for the Department.
+- WRDS 1F90 Writing, Rhetoric, and Discourse Studies: An Introduction explores histories and theories of rhetoric and writing as well as writing practices in different media and for different audiences and will be taught by Dr Andrew Pendakis; who has been instrumental in developing the Honours degree in Writing, Rhetoric, and Discourse Studies.

 As you can see from the information provided here, we take first-year instruction seriously in our Department, refusing to see the teaching of first-year classes as somehow “less important” than other pursuits: that our first-year courses should be taught by talented, dedicated, core faculty is one of our most long-standing and firmly held beliefs.